Planning Your Irish Vacation

 Tax Free Worldwide

-With Tax Free Worldwide, you are provided a rather detailed form upon checkout.
+With Tax Free Worldwide (which includes Premier Tax Free) you are provided a rather detailed form upon checkout.
 The form lists what you have purchased, how much you paid in VAT and the shop you purchased at.
 The clerk will sign and verify the purchase, then hand you the receipt, often in an envelope.
 Before you leave, you need to fill out the bottom of the receipt and either post it or turn it in at the Tax Free Worldwide counter airport when you leave Ireland.
 If you paid in cash, a refund check will be mailed to you.
 If you paid by credit card, a credit will be applied to your account.

 Tip: Multiple receipts for Tax Free Worldwide can be inserted into a single envelope as long as the refund is for a single person.
 Different people, separate envelopes.